jesse-prpic/Jesse_Prpic_T2_A1-A/README.md

 ## Question One
 ### Describe the architecture of a typical API project, such as Flask application
+Within the software industry architecture can be referred to as "the highest-level framework, the skeleton of the software syste.
+It's one of the very first choices made for the bedrock of the system" (Pitaliya, 2021).
+Before anything is created the architecture of the system should be the forefront of the project and one of these architecure types is Application Program Interface (API) Architecture.

+API Architecure is an ecosystem that is created through utilising the developement of software interfaces that utilise the backend data allowing applications functional for use in applications, this is done through four layers; Information Management, Application, Integration, Interaction.

 ## Question Two
 ### Identify a database commonly used in an API project (such as a Flask application) and discuss the pros and cons of this database.